 So where can I fly my drone in Victoria (VIC)?

 A short answer will be anywhere away from airports and national parks (unless authorisation).
-But thankfully there is a bit more info than this, thanks to the "Can I fly there" app made CASA in cooperation with dronecomplier and kept up to date with punctual events so its probably good to keep this link handy with you.
+But thankfully there is a bit more info than this, thanks to ok2fly.com.au with up to date info so its probably good to keep this link handy with you.

 ✅ It is also available in the Google Play Store & Apple Store for mobile use (makes sense as we don't many of you flying with a desktop in their car trunk today 😜) Most main cities of Victoria (VIC) are under strict regulations due to a heavy air traffic above or near them.
 But looking at the most populated cities there are a few good news 👌